A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 More than most other countries, having a working phone makes a trip noticeably easier.
 You’ll appreciate it whenever you’re translating a menu, checking a train timetable, or just trying to find your way out of yet another sprawling metro station.

 For that reason, these days I’m recommending most people just set themselves up with a travel eSIM before leaving home instead.
-They’re cheaper and easier to buy, have faster data speeds, and mean you have a working phone before you even get off the plane.
+They’re cheaper and easier to buy, will likely have faster data speeds, and mean you have a working phone before you even get off the plane.

 Whichever approach you take, here’s what you need to know getting connected in Japan.